Balsamia guenerii: Taxonomy

 Balsamia guenerii was first described scientifically in 2018 by the mycologists Hasan Hüseyin Doğan, Fuat Bozok, and Hatıra Taşkin.
 The fungus was originally classified in Barssia, a genus that was initially established in 1925 with the type species B. oregonensis, discovered in Oregon, USA.
 Prior to the description of B. guenerii, the genus contained five recognized species worldwide.
 All known species in this genus have been found exclusively in the northern hemisphere, generally at latitudes around 30° north.

 In 2019, Hansen and colleagues published a comprehensive phylogenetic study of the family Helvellaceae, revealing that the genera Barssia and Balsamia could not be distinguished based on morphological or molecular data.
 Based on their analysis of LSU rDNA, RPB2, and EF-1α gene sequences, they demonstrated that Barssia should be placed in synonymy with Balsamia.
-Consequently, Barssia gunerii was transferred to Balsamia as Balsamia gunerii.
+Consequently, Barssia guenerii was transferred to Balsamia as Balsamia gunerii.

 Molecular phylogenetics analysis confirmed that B. guenerii represents a distinct species within the genus.
 The analysis revealed that B. guenerii is most closely related to B. maroccana (with 96% similarity in ITS rDNA and 99% in LSU rDNA sequences), followed by B. hellenica (95% and 99% similarity, respectively), and B. oregonensis (82% and 94% similarity, respectively).

 Despite these genetic similarities, B. guenerii can be readily distinguished from its congeners by its smaller spore size, spore shape, and ecological niche.
 The species epithet guenerii honours Şaban Güneri, who collected the first specimens of this fungus in Turkey's cedar forests.
 The epithet was spelled "gunerii" in the original publication, but has since been corrected to guenerii.